watermint/toolbox/docs/commands/dropbox-file-revision-restore.md

 Restore the file revision

+Restores a file to a previous revision from its version history.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: